nanobox-io/nanobox-docs/source/cli/dev/evar.html.md

 title: dev evar
 ---

-The `dev evar` command is used to manage environment variables in your local Nanobox VM.
-It has three subcommands:
+The `dev evar` command is used to manage environment variables in your dev platform.
+The following subcommands are available:

 | Subcommand          | Summary                                                   |
 |:--------------------|:----------------------------------------------------------|